Squazic/HighlineGuideBundle/README.md

 ----

-Welcome to your interactive guide to the high line park attractions.
+Welcome to your interactive guide to the High Line Park attractions.

-This app is hosted at: http://highlinemap.eu1.frbit.net/
+This app is hosted at: http://highline-guide.pagodabox.com/

 ## Future Enhancements
 ----